 - Web Vitals Extension

 You can rely on any of those tools for checking.
-By improving our website’s speed and performance issues, we can better score.
+By improving our website’s speed and performance issues, we can score better.

 MonsterInsights is a freemium Google Analytics plugin for WordPress.
 It is developed by Awesome Motive, the same company behind cutting-edge solutions like WPForms, OptinMonster, SeedProd, RafflePress, etc. The free version comes with basic tracking features like the top-performing pages, popular referrers, etc. And it can be downloaded from the WordPress plugins repository.